satomic/ScreenDetection/README.md

 * whether the camera is out of focus
     * `is_clear(image, sharp_index=0.01, contour=None)`

-* how the colur is shift from image A to B in channel BGR
+* how the colur is shifted from image A to B in channel BGR
 	* `BGR_shift_A_2_B(image_a, image_b)`

 * compare two photos, return a similarity index
+	* `compare_images_ssim(image_a, image_b)` this is fucking from `from skimage.measure import compare_ssim`, but this need the two images have the same shape, it's so fucking bad. so we need a more awsome function, judge them by the color spectrum

 ---